Challenges to Our Religious Freedom

-Story 3: Telsa DeBerry pastors the Opulent Life Church, a Baptist, African-American congregation in Holly Springs, Mississippi.
-In 2011, they were simply looking to relocate their church, but they were stopped by government discrimination against religion.
+Story 3: Telsa DeBerry is the pastor of the Opulent Life Church, a Baptist, African-American congregation in Holly Springs, Mississippi.
+In 2011, the congregation was simply looking to relocate their church, but they were stopped by government discrimination against religion.
 Unlike businesses and any other organization that wanted to build or relocate, their church – simply because it was a church – was singled out and unfairly targeted.
-A battle in the federal courts followed and resources that could have been used for the good of the community were instead used to fight a lengthy and distracting lawsuit in the courts.
+A battle in the federal courts followed, and resources that could have been used for the good of the community were instead used to fight a lengthy and distracting lawsuit in the courts.

 Story 4: In public schools across the country, children of minority faiths are all too often penalized when they are absent on the two or so days they take off in observance of their faith’s major holy day.
 Penalties include missing out on multiple perfect attendance awards and not having an alternate day to take a test if that test date had fallen on their religious holiday.
 A Hindu child is at a disadvantage if he or she chooses to miss a school day in order to properly observe the high holy days.
 The freedom to exercise one’s faith without penalty is an inherent right for all Americans and all faiths.

 Story 5: In 2009, the Islamic Community of Murfreesboro, TN attempted to build a new mosque to accommodate their growing membership.
-This sparked intense anti-Islamic opposition and they were subjected to vandalism, arson and a lengthy court battle.
-They were accused of trying to overthrow the government, supporting terrorism and faced threats to have their mosque seized.
-In August 2012, a federal court lifted a county prohibition and at last they were able to open their doors.
+This sparked intense anti-Islamic opposition and they were subjected to vandalism, arson, and a lengthy court battle.
+They were accused of trying to overthrow the government and supporting terrorism, and they faced threats to have their mosque seized.
+In August 2012, a federal court lifted a county prohibition and at last, they were able to open their doors.

 Attacks on Religion in the Public Square